christiskatsouris/Applied-Econometrics-R/README.md

 Then, the log-likelihood function can be computed as
 $$\ell_p( \beta ) = \prod_{i=1}^n \left[ \frac{ \mathsf{exp} \left( \beta^{\prime} . x_i(t_i )  \right) }{ \sum_{ j \in R(t_i)} \mathsf{exp} \left( \beta^{\prime} . x_j(t_i )  \right)  } \right]^{c_i}.$$

-On the other hand, fraily models which are an extension to the standard survival models (such as the Proportional Hazard model) are random effects models for time-to-event data used to account for unobserved heterogeneity and dependence.
+Furthermore, frailty models which are an extension to the standard survival models (such as the Proportional Hazard model) are random effects models for time-to-event data used to account for unobserved heterogeneity and dependence.

 ### Example 6